AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 ## Discussing About A Geocache

-To get to the discussion page, the user can either click the link in the pop up above (Fig. 6) or nagivate to the `Discussion` section of the navigation bar.
+To get to the discussion page, the user can either click the link in the pop up above (Fig. 6) or navigate to the `Discussion` section of the navigation bar.

-At the `Discussion` section, the user will be able to see a consolidated list of all the geocaches, seperated into the 3 previous categories.
+At the `Discussion` section, the user will be able to see a consolidated list of all the geocaches, separated into the 3 previous categories.

 <figure>
 <img src="https://raw.githubusercontent.com/AhmadHatziq/cs50w/main/Project%205%20-%20Capstone/capstone/assets/discussion_board.png"  alt="Discussion Board View">